MingyuYang-Yale/DBiT-seq/Pre-processing/Extract-Barcode/README.md

-There are two ways to extract Barcode A and Barcode B based on patterns rather than fixed positions:
+This is one way to extract Barcode A and Barcode B based on patterns rather than fixed positions:

 1: Extracting the Linker First